jamulussoftware/jamuluswebsite/CONTRIBUTING.md

 Please note that discussions should be kept in English.
 Don't be afraid, if you don't speak English fluently.
 You can use [DeepL](https://www.deepl.com) which might be able to translate your language to English.

-Please have a look at the [issues page on GitHub](https://github.com/jamulussoftware/jamuluswebsite/issues) and check if anybody already raised an issue with the same topic.
+Please have a look at the [issues page on GitHub](https://github.com/jamulussoftware/jamuluswebsite/issues) and check if anybody has raised an issue with the same topic.

 If this is the case, please subscribe to the issue and explain your proposal.